 Professors are experienced and senior members of the faculty who have become highly accomplished in their scholarly activities.
 They are faculty whose careers have advanced to mature and high levels of effectiveness and productivity.

 Professors have strong records of contribution to and leadership in their respective areas of emphasis.
 A professor is typically characterized as a leader, mentor, scholar, expert, and/or distinguished colleague.
 Professors make significant contributions to knowledge as a result of their scholarly work, whether demonstrated through the scholarly work of scholarship and creative activity, teaching, or professional service.
 Professors have a documented record of distinguished accomplishments using the criteria for quality and significance of scholarly work (see KSU Faculty Handbook Section 3.4).
 These accomplishments will merit regional, national, or international attention and recognition.
 Professors continue to grow and develop in their respective areas of emphasis.
-Based on BoR policy (BoR Policy Manual 8.3.6.2), promotion to the rank of full professor requires the terminal degree in the appropriate discipline or its equivalent in training, ability, and/or experience.
+Based on BoR policy (BoR Policy Manual 8.3.6.2), promotion to the rank of professor requires the terminal degree in the appropriate discipline or its equivalent in training, ability, and/or experience.
 Neither the possession of a doctorate nor longevity of service is a guarantee per se of promotion.
-Initial appointments to the full professorial rank should have a terminal degree in the appropriate discipline or the equivalent in training, ability, or experience (BoR Policy Manual 8.3.1.3).
-(KSU Faculty Handbook 3.6.A.3.)
+Initial appointments to professor should have a terminal degree in the appropriate discipline or the equivalent in training, ability, or experience (BoR Policy Manual 8.3.1.3).
+(KSU Faculty Handbook 3.6.A.3)

-As the T&PS faculty member who is emphasizing scholarship in teaching, research/creative activity, professional service, or administration and leadership pursues the rank of Professor, it is expected that s/he will not only continue to deepen work in his/her area of emphasis, s/he must also produce scholarship that includes writing as well as creative projects; or vice versa, depending upon his/her initial outlet for scholarship.

-This blend represents the departmental philosophy that each faculty member must model the "scholar- artist" profile that is expected of T&PS majors.
-Precise proportions of work and identification of specific projects to be completed in a given year must be included in the Faculty Performance Agreement that is negotiated annually with the T&PS Chair.
+As the TPS faculty member who is emphasizing scholarship in teaching, research/creative activity, or professional service pursue the rank of Professor, it is expected that s/he will not only continue to deepen work in his/her area of emphasis, s/he must also produce scholarship that includes writing as well as creative projects; or vice versa, depending upon his/her initial outlet for scholarship.
+This blend represents the departmental philosophy that each faculty member must model the "scholar- artist" profile that is expected of TPS majors.
+Precise proportions of work and identification of specific projects to be completed in a given year must be included in the Faculty Performance Agreement that is negotiated annually with the TPS Chair.